duaraghav8/ethereum-snippets/README.md

 I've only started exploring blockchain and ethereum development, so I'm still a beginner.
 From a noob's perspective, learning ethereum dev really sucks.
 This is mainly due to the lack of **good** resources out there.
 I get it, its still early stage, blockchain as a technology itself is not mainstream yet, but I expect some level of consistency in its docs from a platform trying to disrupt multiple Billion $ industries.

 Ethereum's documentation and tutorials are exactly like its database - DISTRIBUTED!
-There is just too much chaos and things are not organized at 1 place, from where I could possible access all knowledge about ethereum development.
+There is just too much chaos and things are not organized at 1 place, from where I could possibly access all knowledge about ethereum development.
 To top it all, even the documentation has a lot of **functions that no longer seem to work in the way they are shown to**.

 Take page 13 of the solidity & web3 doc (link provided above) for eg-: